NoRedInk/ruby-style-guide/README.md

 * <a name="parallel-assignment"></a>
     Avoid the use of parallel assignment for defining variables.
-Parallel assignment is allowed when it is the return of a method call, used with the splat operator, or when used to swap variable assignment.
+Parallel assignment is allowed when it is the return of a method call, used with the splat operator, when used to swap variable assignment, or for creating obviously related data clumps.
 Parallel assignment is less readable than separate assignment.
 <sup>[[link](#parallel-assignment)]</sup>

   ```Ruby